 Global economic and business activities continue to face widespread macroeconomic uncertainties, including changes in the labor market and supply chain disruptions, inflation and monetary supply shifts, volatility in the banking and financial services sectors, and recession risks, which may continue for an extended period.
-Additionally, the instability in the geopolitical environment in many parts of the world, including from the war in Ukraine, may continue to put pressure on and lead to uncertain economic conditions.
-These macroeconomic conditions have resulted in, and may continue to result in, decreased business spending by our current and prospective customers and business partners, reduced demand for our products, lower renewal rates by our customers, longer or delayed sales cycles, including current and prospective customers delaying contract signing or contract renewals, reduced budgets or minimum commitments related to the products that we offer, or delays in customer payments or our ability to collect accounts receivable, all of which could have an adverse impact on our business, results of operations and financial condition.
+Additionally, the instability in the geopolitical environment in many parts of the world, including from the war in Ukraine and conflict in the Middle East, may continue to cause or exacerbate uncertain economic conditions.
+These macroeconomic conditions have resulted in, and may continue to result in, decreased business spending by our current and prospective customers and business partners, reduced demand for or usage of our products, lower renewal rates by our customers, longer or delayed sales cycles, including current and prospective customers delaying contract signing or contract renewals, reduced budgets or minimum commitments related to the products that we offer, or delays in customer payments or our ability to collect accounts receivable, all of which could have an adverse impact on our business, results of operations and financial condition.

-The current macroeconomic environment has constrained the budgets and financial resources of some of our current and prospective customers, which has caused the impacted current and prospective customers to become more budget-conscious, to delay and/or reduce spending.
+The current macroeconomic environment has constrained the budgets and financial resources of some of our current and prospective customers, which has caused them to become more budget-conscious and to delay and/or reduce spending.
 Given that a majority of our revenue is usage-based and impacted by general consumer sentiment and activity, our business may be more immediately and severely impacted by adverse macroeconomic conditions than those that rely primarily on software-as-a-service ("SaaS") subscription revenue.
-The current macroeconomic environment has caused certain customers without long-term contracts with us to reduce or terminate their usage of our products without notice or termination changes, which has negatively impacted, and may in the future negatively impact, Communications revenue.
-Similarly, the current macroeconomic environment has caused certain customers to renegotiate existing contracts on less advantageous terms to us than those currently in place, default on payments due on existing contracts, or fail to renew at the end of their current contract term, which has had, and may continue to have, a negative impact on our Data & Applications revenue.
-A prolonged economic slowdown could exacerbate these negative effects on revenue and revenue growth in both our Communications and Data & Applications business units.
+The current macroeconomic environment has caused certain of our Communications customers to reduce or terminate their usage of our products without notice or termination charges, which has negatively impacted, and, despite recent stabilization in usage volumes, may in the future negatively impact, our Communications revenue.
+Similarly, the current macroeconomic environment has caused certain of our Segment and other subscription-based customers to renegotiate existing contracts on less advantageous terms to us than those currently in place, reduce or limit their contract value, default on payments due on existing contracts, or fail to renew at the end of their current contract term, which has had, and may continue to have, a negative impact on our revenue.
+A prolonged economic slowdown could exacerbate these negative effects on revenue and revenue growth in both our Communications and Segment business units.
 Additionally, when customers fail to pay us or reduce their spending with us, we may be adversely affected by an inability to collect amounts due, the costs of enforcing the terms of our contracts, including through litigation, and/or a reduction in revenue.
-For example, in February 2023, one of our customers, Oi SA, a Brazilian telecom company, initiated reorganization proceedings in a Brazilian bankruptcy court as well as a secondary proceeding under Chapter 15 in the United States and exposed us to risks on collections of pre-petition receivables and ongoing revenue.
+For example, in February 2023, one of our customers, Oi SA, a Brazilian telecom company, initiated reorganization proceedings in a Brazilian bankruptcy court as well as a secondary proceeding under Chapter 15 in the United States and exposed us to risks on collections of pre-petition receivables and ongoing revenue, as detailed in Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors Affecting Our Results of Operations."
+If the effects of the current macroeconomic environment continue to adversely affect our business and the businesses of our current and prospective customers, our results of operations and financial condition may continue to be harmed, and many of the other risks described in this "Risk Factors" section will be exacerbated.